 However, it wouldn’t be a rivalry without a battle.

 The second half was charged with aggressiveness and scrambles on the field, leading to four yellow cards, a pair for each team.
 The Hilltoppers (2-1 in Heartland Conference play) answered shortly after halftime with a skilled header by JR Ellis, closing in on the Rattlers (1-2 in conference) at 2-1.

 Close calls threatened to tie the game with St. Edward’s five shots on goal, but Patrick Kasperitis (RS-So., Corpus Christi, Texas) moved quickly on his feet with four saves that kept the Rattlers on top of the Hilltoppers.

-Muro’s recollection of the intensity of the game centered on his teammate Andrew Carrsaco (Jr., Corpus Christi, Texas) going down in the second half in an apparent elbow injury.
-Carrsaco was treated on scene by EMTs and returned to his team in heavy wrapping, but did not return to the field.
+Muro’s recollection of the intensity of the game centered on his teammate Andrew Carrasco (Jr., Corpus Christi, Texas) going down in the second half in an apparent elbow injury.
+Carrasco was treated on scene by EMTs and returned to his team in heavy wrapping, but did not return to the field.

 The win was certainly sweet for Hasbach, who battled the Hilltoppers several times in his four-year Rattler career.

 “St. Edward’s is probably my personal favorite rivalry between St. Edward’s and Incarnate Word,” Hasbach said.
 “When I came here I really wanted to put it to St. Edward’s every time.”